simeononsecurity/simeononsecurity.ch/content/articles/security-plus-vs-SSCP-what-is-the-better-certification/index.en.md

 ### Introduction

-In the realm of information security certifications, two well-known options are **Security+** and **SSCP**.
+In information security certifications, two well-known options are **Security+** and **SSCP**.
 Both certifications validate the skills and knowledge of professionals in the field, but there are distinct differences between them.
 This article aims to compare **Security+** and **SSCP**, considering their content, job relevance, and industry recognition, in order to determine which certification holds the advantage.

 ### Security+ Overview